As Prepared for Delivery on July 21, 2022

 No other country requires taking shoes off at airports, and we Americans sometimes get made fun of in foreign airports for taking our shoes off even though it’s not required there.
-You can do the math on what that costs in time and energy (opens new window).
+You can do the math on what that costs in time and energy (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 Not to mention, travelers say the shoes-off policy is one of the most-disliked aspects of American airports, thus pushing more folks to drive instead – a method of transportation that causes far more fatalities than flying.

 All of this is to say we don’t want cyber incidents to result in permanent regulatory changes that wind up causing more damage than necessary.